joehalloran/sql-coursework/README.md

 ## Exectuive summary

 This report is, in essence, a soliloquy.
 It reveals thought processes as much as it describes actions.
 Superficially, it documents an investigation into NHS big data, via the medium of SQL.
 It records the process of building, populating, and querying a database.
-However it is more about the strategy and decision making the guided that process.
+However, this report is more about the strategy and decision making that guided the process.
 It also includes some observations on the importance of coherent and consistent data.

 <div style="page-break-after: always;"></div>

 ## Introduction

 Structure is a beautiful thing.
 Unfortunately, all beautiful things have their price.
 In this case, the price of structure is foresight.

 In this investigation of NHS data, we will learn that imposing structure on large unstructured datasets is difficult.
 Structure should have been defined and imposed before users (thousands of health professionals working across the NHS) start inputting data in an inconsistent way.
 As Pandora discovered, once opened, the box is hard to shut.

 Section 1 of this report covers the initial set-up of the database.
 It details the logic behind a number of strategic decisions that shaped the subsequent stages of the investigation.
 Section 2 explains how the database was populated with NHS data sets.
-The commentary in sections 1 and 2 includes the use of Python and the SQL Alchemy toolkit *(SQL Alchemy - The Database Toolkit for Python (2017))* to process and organise the data.
 Section 3 describes the execution of SQL queries to answer a range of predetermined questions.
 It explains how ambiguities in these questions were addressed and how results were refined in light these ambiguities.
 Section 4 looks at ways in which the data could be cleaned and constrained, it explains how attempts to do so were frustrated by inconsistencies in the data and a lack of medical expertise.
 Section 4 expands upon the allusion to Pandora in the preceding paragraph; it extols the importance of instituting relational structures before users begin inputting data.

-This report also includes some Apprendices that detail the technical steps required to set up the database system.
+This report also includes appendices that detail the technical steps required to set up the database system.
 They are as much for my reference, as they are for public consumption.
+Read them at your peril.

 <div style="page-break-after: always;"></div>